Frequently Asked Questions

 We need books in our school or orphanage.
 What is the first step?

 The first step is to contact us.
 She will get the process moving forward quickly.
 Once your elementary school or orphanage is approved, it can take as little as two months for you to receive your library.

 Do you provide books to middle schools, high schools, or universities?

 We are currently focused on providing libraries to only elementary schools.
 To be more specific, we only provide libraries to remote elementary schools that lack the necessary funding for a quality library.
 Please check out our Adopt a Library page on our website for a better idea of the elementary schools and orphanages that we currently donate libraries to.

 What kinds of books do you provide?

-The Library Project provides a wide range of children’s books that include: history, science, short stories, fairy tales, books for very young readers, children’s dictionaries, children’s reference books, and an assortment of comic books.
+The Library Project provides a wide range of local language children’s books that include: history, science, short stories, fairy tales, books for very young readers, children’s dictionaries, children’s reference books, and an assortment of comic books.
 Each school also receives a full set of children’s encyclopedias for older students.
 Every book is in full color and of the highest print quality.

 Do you provide new or used books?